Academic life is demanding and women academics face many challenges on their path to success

 While we would want to think and believe that academia is fair, this is not so.
 Academic women continue to be disadvantaged in the current system through a number of factors including:

-- the fact that even in households where men are willing to help, small children will often ask for their mommy first
+- the fact that even in households where men are willing to help, small children will often ask for their mother first.

 - men still are the primary gate-keepers when it comes to admissions, promotion and recognition at all levels.